Chokchai-Fa/banking-go/README.md

-# simple-bank app with golang
+# Simple-Bank App with Golang

 ## Prerequires